Discover a new way to teach ethics and philosophy

 -

-Catherine Bradshaw , Teacher -
+Cheryl McArthur , Gifted Education Teacher -

 The students were totally engaged.
 It was fun.
 It was challenging.
 It was unpredictable.
 This was a game that doesn’t treat children like children … The students had agency and a voice.